LanaSina/open_questions/index.md

 Website version: [https://lanasina.github.io/open_questions/](https://lanasina.github.io/open_questions/)

 A list of research questions that either have no answers, or which consensus answers I do not find convincing.
-If the question was formulated by someone else, their name is next to the question.

 Discuss here: [https://github.com/LanaSina/open_questions/discussions](https://github.com/LanaSina/open_questions/discussions)